 Contact us about discounts for IPU Affiliates, early registration, and groups.

-IPU Power Grid Program budget estimator for participants.
+Use IPU’s Power Grid Program budget estimator to plan your participation.

 About the program

 IPU’s Power Grid Program (also known as “Grid School”) is designed to improve regulatory capacity for grid-related policy development and decision-making at all government levels in support of innovation, efficiency, and environmental goals.
 The Power Grid Program is open to the public and private sectors, including economic and environmental regulators.
 The program provides an intensive, interdisciplinary, and interactive educational and professional networking experience.
 The Power Grid Program is objective and rigorous, taught by knowledgeable and independent experts.
 This program considers the integral role of electricity grids in the energy supply chain and is designed to be responsive to new mandates and infrastructure investments associated with federal and states policies.
 IPU Power Grid Program is sponsored by the Institute of Public Utilities in collaboration with MSU’s College of Engineering and Argonne National Laboratory.

 IPU Power Grid Program is open to everyone and designed for members of the federal and state regulatory policy community, including commissioners and staff members of the public utility commissions, energy and environmental agency staff, legislative staff, consumer advocates, utility personnel (public and private), engineers, planners, investors, analysts, consultants, attorneys, and others interested in learning about the electricity grid.
 Attendees receive a certificate of participation and credit toward a Certificate of Continuing Regulatory Education (currently available only to public sector and non-profit employees).
 IPU also can help arrange continuing education credits (for engineers, accountants, attorneys, and others).

 - Fundamentals of Power Systems and Grid Infrastructure